Meet Grove. Your AI growth strategist. Get a free diagnosis in 4 minutes.

 Predictable lead generation requires three elements working together: inbound content attracting interested buyers, outbound outreach targeting ideal customers, and a nurture system converting both into pipeline.
 The B2B Lead Gen ROI Simulator models all three elements and their interaction.

-Inbound alone is slow (6-12 months to meaningful volume) but efficient (lowest CPL long-term).
-Outbound alone is fast (leads within weeks) but expensive and declining in effectiveness as inbox noise increases.
-Nurture alone works only on existing leads.
+Inbound alone is slow — six to twelve months to meaningful volume — but efficient with the lowest CPL long-term.
+Outbound alone is fast with leads within weeks but expensive and declining in effectiveness as inbox noise increases.
 The winning B2B engine uses outbound to fill the pipeline while inbound ramps up, then shifts budget from outbound to inbound as organic lead flow matures.
-The simulator models this transition and identifies the optimal crossover point.
+The simulator models this transition and identifies the optimal crossover point for your current lead volumes.

-The Referral Program ROI Simulator adds the highest-quality lead source: customer referrals.
-B2B referral leads close at 25-35% (vs 5-10% for inbound and 1-3% for outbound), have 16% higher LTV, and require 60% less sales effort.
-Yet most B2B companies have no systematic referral program.
-Building one (structured asks at NPS survey point, referral incentives for champions, partner referral agreements) generates 15-25% of pipeline within 6 months at the lowest CAC of any channel.
+The Referral Programme ROI Simulator adds the highest-quality lead source: customer referrals.
+B2B referral leads close at 25–35% compared to 5–10% for inbound and 1–3% for outbound, have 16% higher LTV, and require 60% less sales effort.
+Most B2B companies have no systematic referral programme.
+Building one through structured asks at NPS survey points, referral incentives for champions, and partner referral agreements generates 15–25% of pipeline within six months at the lowest CAC of any channel.

 Building a B2B Lead Generation Measurement Framework

-B2B companies that measure lead generation in isolation from sales outcomes are optimising for the wrong metric.
+B2B companies that measure lead generation in isolation from sales outcomes optimise for the wrong metric.
 The MQL to SQL Simulator bridges this gap by connecting marketing qualified lead volume to sales qualified pipeline.
 Combine this with the Sales Cycle Reduction Simulator to understand how content-driven education shortens deal velocity.
-The Marketing Sales Alignment Simulator then quantifies the revenue impact of tighter handoff processes between marketing and sales teams.
-Companies running all three models report 20 to 35 percent improvements in pipeline efficiency within the first two quarters of implementation.
+The Marketing Sales Alignment Simulator then quantifies the revenue impact of tighter handoff processes between teams.
+Companies running all three models together report 20–35% improvements in pipeline efficiency within the first two quarters of implementation.

 For Curious Minds